 10 minutes of scales and intervals

-20 minutes of practicing Clapton style licks or learning a solo
+25 minutes of memorizing Clapton style licks or learning a solo

 That’s my take on how setting goals properly can actually make them happen for you.
 I have actually done these steps and continue to do them with all different areas of my life and I can honestly say that once I started setting goals like this back in 2007, my entire life has changed dramatically for the better.